PagerDuty/pdagent/README.md

 tests and perform builds on.

 3. Run integration tests on the packages as follows:

-(i) Edit the file `pdagenttestinteg/util.sh` and change the line `SVC_KEY=CHANGEME` to a real PagerDuty Service API Key in your pdt test account.
+  * Edit the file `pdagenttestinteg/util.sh` and change the line `SVC_KEY=CHANGEME` to a real PagerDuty Service API Key in your pdt test account.

-(ii) Run the command:
+  * Run the command:
 ```
 scons test-integration
 ```

-This will run the integration tests on the various VMs using the packages built in the previous step.
+This will run the integration tests on the various VMs using the packagesbuilt in the previous step.
 Note that the tests will trigger and resolve some incidents when they run.

 If you want to build packages by hand, follow the instructions in the [Build Linux Howto](build-linux/howto.md).